View all text of Chapter 1 [§ 101 - § 119]

 (i) develop a budget request of the Administration related to the air traffic control system;

-(ii) submit such budget request to the Administrator and the Committee; and
+(ii) submit such budget request to the Administrator; and

 (iii) ensure that the budget request supports the agency’s annual and long-range strategic plans for air traffic control services.